Updated on: 09.06.2025

 - Desirable: In the absence of molecular demonstration of the fusion gene, the diagnosis should be suspected if

-- there is a BCR::ABL1-negative myeloproliferative neoplasm with prominent eosinophilia associated with splenomegaly
+- There is a BCR::ABL1-negative myeloproliferative neoplasm with prominent eosinophilia associated with splenomegaly

 - Marked elevation of serum vitamin B12